Conformal field theory for annulus SLE: partition functions and martingale-observables: Conformal Fock space fields

-The sum in the right-hand side of \eqref{Wick's formula} is over all graphs (Feynman diagrams) with vertices $v$ labeled by functionals $X_{jk}$ such that there are no edges (Wick's contractions) of vertices with the same $j,$ and the Wick's products are over unpaired vertices $v''.$ The tensor product of correlation functionals is commutative and associative, see \cite[Proposition 1.1]{MR3052311}.
+The sum in the right-hand side of \eqref{Wick's formula} is taken over all graphs (Feynman diagrams) with vertices $v$ labeled by functionals $X_{jk}$ such that there are no edges (Wick's contractions) of vertices with the same $j$, and the Wick's products are over unpaired vertices $v''$.
+For example, the Feynman diagram with edges $\{1,4\},\{3,6\}$ and unpaired vertices $2,5$ corresponds to